yonasBSD/forgejo/docs/unsure-where-to-put/threat_analysis_star_activity.md

 ## Contributors

-In adition to direct commiter our special thanks goes to the experts joining our discussions:
+In addition to direct committer our special thanks goes to the experts joining our discussions:

 * [kik](https://codeberg.org/oelmekki)